Nationals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Nationals and their opponents are 5-5-0 when it comes to hitting the over.

-- The Nationals have put together a 1-1-0 record against the spread over their previous 10 contests (oddsmakers set runlines in two of those games).
+- The Nationals are 1-1-0 against the spread over their past 10 matchups (two of those matchups had a spread listed by bookmakers).

 Nationals Betting Records & Stats

-- The Nationals have been victorious in 30, or 40%, of the 75 contests they have been chosen as underdogs in this season.
+- The Nationals have won in 30, or 39.5%, of the 76 contests they have been named as odds-on underdogs this year.

-- Washington has a record of 10-13 in games where sportsbooks have it as underdogs of at least +170 on the moneyline.
+- Washington has entered eight games this season as the underdog by +200 or more and is 3-5 in those contests.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!